-• Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan.

-- Project must be CDBG eligible. - Project must meet one of the CDBG-MIT national objectives.

-• Project must meet duplication of benefits requirements included under CDBG-MIT.
-Proposed Start/End Dates:
+- · Project must be located in the County. - Project must clearly demonstrate a connection to hazard mitigation needs assessment conducted in this Action Plan. - · Project must be CDBG eligible. - Project must meet one of the CDBG-MIT national objectives. - Project must meet duplication of benefits requirements included under CDBG-MIT.

 This program is anticipated to begin in 2021 and be completed by 2024.
 Responsible Entity:

 The Lexington County Community Development Department is the administrator of a CDBG-MIT Program funded by HUD under Public Law 114-113.
-Lexington County Community Development is the agency responsible for administration of mitigation funds allocated to housing, economic development, and infrastructure activities. <spanstyle="font-size: 11pt;" data-mce-style="font-size: 11pt;" data-contrast="auto">The Lexington County Community Development and Public Works Department will work together
+Lexington County Community Development is the agency responsible for administration of mitigation funds allocated to housing, economic development, and infrastructure activities. <spanstyle="font-size: 11pt;" data-mce-style="font-size: 11pt;" data-contrast="auto">The Lexington County